-HYGIENE: Can the patient be kept clean, particularly after elimination?
+HYGIENE: Can your pet be kept clean, particularly after elimination?
 Are there any signs of urine scald or irritation in the perianal area?
 Is the haricoat matted?
 Is your older cat still able to groom adequately?
 Are there pressure sores or wounds from immobility?

-HAPPINESS: Does the pet express joy and interest in the surroundings?
-Is the pet responsive to things going on around him or her?
-Does the pet still enjoy greetings and attention from family members?
+HAPPINESS: Does your pet still express joy and an interest in the surroundings?
+Is he or she responsive to things going on around them?
+Does your pet still enjoy greetings and attention from family members?
 Or are they starting to isolate themselves and not show an interest in getting attention?
-Is your aging cat still purring and enjoying being in a lap?
-Is the pet depressed, lonely, anxious, bored, or afraid?
-Are there things that can be done to decrease the pet’s isolation (such as moving their bed to a central area)?
+Is your aging cat still purring and enjoying sitting in your lap?
+Does your pet seem anxious, afraid, despondent, or lonely?
+Are there things that can be done to decrease their isolation (such as moving their bed to a central area)?

-MORE GOOD DAYS THAN BAD DAYS: If there are too many bad days in a row or the pet seems to have “given up,” quality of life is compromised.
-Bad days are filled with undesirable experiences like vomiting/diarrhea, mental confusion, profound weakness and lethargy, pain and discomfort, and lethargy.
+MORE GOOD DAYS THAN BAD DAYS: If there are too many bad days in a row or your pet seems to have "given up," then Quality of Life is compromised.
+Bad days are filled with undesirable experiences like vomiting/diarrhea, mental confusion, profound weakness, pain and discomfort, and lethargy.
 And sometimes a "good day" is just a day where nothing dramatic happened, but the animal is not actually engaging in life or enjoying any experiences.

-There is a “gray area” and each animal deserves individual, thoughtful, and kind consideration about where their life is at the moment.
+There is a "gray area," and each animal deserves individual, thoughtful, and kind consideration about where their life is at the moment.
 The Quality of Life Scale can be revisited on a regular basis as your pet approaches the end.
-If you need some veterinary guidance, we can help to make it a decision that is in the best interest of the pet!
+If you need some veterinary guidance, we can help to make it a decision that is in the very best interest of your pet.

-** Adapted by Villalobos, A.E., Quality of Life Scale Helps Make Final Call, VPN, 09/2004,for Canine and Feline Geriatric Oncology Honoring the Human-Animal Bond, by Blackwell Publishing, Table 10.1, released 2006. **
+***Adapted by Villalobos, A.E., Quality fo Life Scale Helps Make Final Call, VPN, 9/2004, for Canine and Feline Geriatric Oncology Honoring the Human-Animal Bond, by Blackwell Publishing, released 2006***